Best sparkling wine: the perfect bubbles for 2025

 How to store sparkling wine?

-You already know how important proper wine storage is to avoid wasting a good bottle.
-When it comes to sparkling wines, it’s even more crucial to protect those delicate bubbles and keep that fresh, lively character intact.
+When it comes to sparkling wines, storing becomes even more crucial to protect the delicate bubbles and keep that fresh character intact.

-Wondering how to store your sparkling wine the right way?
-Here are some simple tips:
+How to store sparkling wine the right way?
+Here are 4 simple tips:

-• Store it cool — Maintain a steady temperature between 45–55°F to protect both taste and effervescence.
+1. Store it cool, maintaining a steady temperature between 45 and-55°F to protect its taste and effervescence.

-• Keep it dark — Shield your wine from light, especially UV rays, which can degrade its aromas and character.
+2. Keep it dark and shield your wine from light and UV rays which can degrade its aromas and character.

-• Store bottles horizontally — This keeps the cork moist and ensures an airtight seal to preserve the bubbles.
+3. Store bottles horizontally to keep the cork moist and ensure an airtight seal to preserve the bubbles.

-• Avoid temperature fluctuations — Sudden changes can harm the wine and dry out the cork.
+4. Avoid temperature fluctuations because sudden changes can harm the wine and dry out the cork.

-For opened bottles, the best way to keep them fresh is to reseal them with a specialized sparkling wine stopper that locks in the bubbles.
+Extra tip: the best way to keep open bottles fresh is to reseal them with a specialized sparkling wine stopper.
 This method helps maintain the wine’s carbonation and flavor for up to 2-3 days.
-Beyond that, the bubbles will start to fade, so it’s best to enjoy the wine within this timeframe.
+Beyond that, the bubbles will start to fade so it’s best to enjoy the wine within this timeframe.

 How to choose the right sparkling wine for beginners